 - an interior closet or shelf away from plumbing or electrical wiring

 - temperature controlled storage room

 Avoid damp basements, attics, garages, sheds, open baskets, car trunks, porches and other drafty, dirty places.
 Keep your treasures away from sunlight or artificial light, heaters, air-conditioners, windows, fireplaces, and other sources of light, heat, or water.
 Store archival boxes at least 12-inches off the floor in case of flooding.

 Now that you’ve identified a likely spot for your family archive you might be thinking, “Yech.
 I don’t want to bring those dirty old boxes into my house.
 They might have bugs or mold.”
 And you’d be right.
 I like to use Archival Banker’s Boxes as temporary preservation-quality storage for the items I have’t yet organized or sorted.
 These large acid-free boxes will hold a lot of papers or photos, and keep any crumbling artifacts from leaving a trail throughout your house.
 Don’t worry right now about going through all the boxes.
 Just transfer whatever is in the cardboard fruit crate to the acid-free archival banker’s box.
 Leave individual items grouped as you found them, in shoe boxes, envelopes, or paper bags.
 DO throw out any dead critters, food, or other toxic items.
 (Stranger things than dead mice have been found in family collections.)

 3. Wash Your Hands

 Family papers, photos, and and treasures are dirty.
-Heirlooms seem to accumulate their own kind of aged dust and grime.
+Family heirlooms seem to accumulate their own kind of aged dust and grime.
 Wash your hands before and after handling your treasures.
 Wear white cotton or nitrile gloves when handling photos where fingerprints will leave permanent smudges.